Spirit of de Grisogono Diamond

 The Spirit of de Grisogono is the world's third-largest cut black diamond.
-The largest is the the Black Falcon followed by the Enigma.
+The largest is the Black Falcon followed by the Enigma.
 The Spirit of de Grisogono list's sixth largest diamond overall.
 Starting at an uncut weight of 587 carat, it was taken from its origin in western Central African Republic to be bought and cut by Fawaz Gruosi.
 The resulting mogul-cut diamond weighs 312.24 carat and is set in a white gold ring with 702 smaller white diamonds totaling 36.69 carat.
 It has since been sold to a private buyer.